awez/amirrajan.github.com/a-dark-room/index.md

 **Jul 28, 2013: Creativity is a Drug**

-I don't know what it was about these Nietzche quotes.
+I don't know what it was about these Nietzsche quotes.
 I think it was my first attempt at doing something different and creative... something that set this version apart from the web version.
-I spent the day incorporating quotes, thinking to myself how awesome it would be and how erie it would make the game.
+I spent the day incorporating quotes, thinking to myself how awesome it would be and how eerie it would make the game.
 Here are some of them:

 >every profound spirit needs a mask: even more, around every profound spirit a mask is continually growing.